High-Rate-SHM-Working-Group/Dataset-2-DROPBEAR-Acceleration-vs-Roller-Displacement/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 Where applicable and legal, this work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
 This license is not intended to supersede government license requirements.
-In good faith, all images within the repository are assumed to be licensed under [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+In good faith, all images within the repository are assumed to be licensed under a cc-by-sa [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

 [cc-by-sa]: http://creativecommons.org/licenses/by-sa/4.0/